Sriya Iyer

-Sriya Iyer is Professor of Economics and Social Science at the University of Cambridge.
+Sriya Iyer is an Indian economist who is Professor of Economics and Social Science at the University of Cambridge.
 She is also a Professorial Fellow at St Catharine's College.
 She is best known for her work in the economics of religion, demography and health, and the role of social institutions in economic development.

-Education
+Background and Education

-Iyer did her schooling at the United Nations International School (UNIS) in New York and then in various schools in India, after which she completed her B.A. in Economics with First Class Honours from St. Stephen's College, Delhi (1991), and subsequently earned another B.A.
+Iyer's schooling was in Mumbai, the United Nations International School (UNIS) in New York and subsequently in various schools in India, after which she completed her B.A. in Economics with First Class Honours from St. Stephen's College, Delhi (1991), and subsequently earned another B.A.
 (M.A.
 Cantab) in Economics from Newnham College, University of Cambridge (1993).
 She received her MPhil (1995) and Ph.D.
 (2000) in Economics from the University of Cambridge.
 Her Ph.D. thesis explored Religion and the Economics of Fertility in South India.

 Academic career

 Iyer was at St Catharine's College and the Faculty of Economics from 2000 as a Newton Trust Affiliated Lecturer, Bibby Fellow and Janeway Fellow and was appointed to a Readership in the Faculty of Economics at Cambridge in 2019.
 In 2022, she became Professor of Economics and Social Science.
 Her notable visiting scholar positions include Harvard University, and the National Bureau of Economic Research (NBER).

 She holds honorary positions including Member of Council at the Royal Economic Society, Deputy Director of The Keynes Fund for Applied Economics, Academic Editor at PLOS ONE and previously held advisory roles for the Templeton Religion Trust and Pew Research Center.

 She was made a Fellow of the Royal Economic Society in May 2025.